iljabek/vme64x-core/doc/vme64x_core-ug.md

 CR/CSR memory.

 The module also handles the interrupt acknowledge.
-If IACK is asserted on a falling edge of AS, the cycle is considered as a acknowledge cycle.
+If IACK is asserted on a falling edge of AS, the cycle is considered as an acknowledge cycle.
 The FSM then waits until IACKIN is asserted (or until AS is deasserted).
 If an interrupt was pending at the right level when IACKIN is asserted, the VME64x Core responds to the acknowledge cycle with the interrupt vector; otherwise